 Caltrider barn, 3016 Juniper, Casey (Guthrie County) - Exit I-80 at Casey and take Whitepole Road to Highway 25.
 Turn north for three miles to 310th .
 Turn left, and go four miles west to Juniper Avenue.
-Farm is ¾ mile north on east side of road.
+Farm is 3/4-mile north on east side of road.
 Farm has been in same family since 1883.
 Simple barn was built in 1917.
-(Award of Distinction)

 CENTRAL IOWA BARNS

 Oakdale Farm/Grave of Farceur, 787 210th Street, (Boone County)- Take old Highway 30 to Ogden and turn north on P70 for one mile to 210th Street.
 Turn right to 787.
 The barn is on the left side of the road.
 The barn, where Farceur, the world-famous Belgian was buried in 1921, is one of Iowa's hidden treasures.
 C.G.
-Good, bought 12-year-old Farceur, the San Francisco World's Fair champion, for $47,000 in 1915.
+Good bought 12-year-old Farceur, the San Francisco World's Fair champion, for $47,000 in 1915.
 The horse was a service stud, and, to this day, Farceur's name is on pedigrees of Belgians.
 Following a European custom, Good buried the horse in the stall of the stud barn-standing up.
-It took several days for several men to dig the grave.
-The Good family has spent two years meticulously restoring this barn—even replacing red elm boards with the real thing.

 Sparks barn, 15737 E. Avenue, Alden (Hardin County) - Take Alden/Buckeye exit off US 20.
 Go north to D25.
 Go west to Avenue.
 E. G. Herman, 1923, Dubuque, is painted on west inside wall of this very large barn.

 Uetz barn, 2011 180th Street at U Avenue (Boone County) - From Highway 30, take Highway 17 north for five miles (curves and stop signs).
 Turn right at 180th Street and go east one mile.
 Barn built by William Smalley, well-known Boone County farmer.
-Original buildings are on farm including chicken house where family lived in the beginning.
+Original buildings include chicken house where family lived in the beginning.

 Handsaker barn, 65627 200th, Fernald (Story County) - Barn is immediately southeast of Fernald which is off E 29 west of U.S. 65, north of Colo.
 Large, unique 1875 square barn is on farm purchased by Handsakers in 1853.
 Family gave land for Fernald.

 Richards barn, 2201 R, Jamaica, (Greene County)-Go three miles south of Old 30 on Q Avnue (P30) which becomes R Avenue.
 The Thornburgh Home Place shows off all of the original buildings, which have been lovingly preserved, including a 1930s milking barn with original stanchions.
 (Award of Distinction).
 (Barn only opened on Sunday this year.)